This post may contain affiliate or sponsored links. Please read our disclosure policy.

-Here’s the good news: any variety of peach will work!
+Here’s the good news: similar to our Peaches and Cream Steel Cut Oats, any variety of peach will work!
 Just keep in mind, the riper the better.

 If you find yourself working with peaches that are firm and not at their peak ripeness, panic not.
 You can just add a bit more sugar to the peach filling to compensate.

 Can I Use Canned Peaches?